play-project/play-dcep/README.eclipse.md

 Developing DCEP with Eclipse
 ================================================
 We are mostly using Eclipse for developing DCEP.
-We are heavily relying on the [M2E Eclipse Plugin](http://www.eclipse.org/m2e/) for Maven integration so that Eclipse projects are generated from what's in our POM files.
+We heavily rely on the [M2E Eclipse Plugin](http://www.eclipse.org/m2e/) for Maven integration so that Eclipse projects are generated from what is in our POM files.
 You should import the DCEP source into Eclipse using `File -> Import... -> Existing Maven Projects`.
+Some needed M2E Connector plugins can be installed from the Eclipse Marketplace by following the Eclipse Quick Fixes after finishing the import.

 To manage code styling in Eclipse and M2E we use the [maven-m2e-codestyle plugin](https://github.com/germanklf/maven-m2e-codestyle)